test-IO/testio-guides/src/pages/docs/integrations/notion.md

 ## Integration overview

-In this guide, we’re going to build an [internal Notion integration](https://developers.notion.com/docs/getting-started#internal-integrations) that can export bugs from Test IO to to your Notion database.
+In this guide, we’re going to build an [internal Notion integration](https://developers.notion.com/docs/getting-started#internal-integrations) that can export bugs from Test IO to your Notion database.

 Before diving in, let’s quickly review Notion integrations.
 They need to be authorized (i.e., given explicit permission) to make any changes your workspace.